SebastiaanJohn/computational-musicology-portfolio/README.md

 ## Typical Tracks
 1. Kanye West - Heartless (808s & Heartbreak)
+  One of the most iconic Kanye West tracks.
+Lots of auto tune and minimalistic songwriting.
+This is probably the era of Kanye tracks that most people remember.
 2. Kanye West - Bound 2 (Yeezus)

 ## Atypical Tracks
 1. Kanye West, Sunday Service Choir - Every Hour (Jesus is King)